 - Do hobbies or activities that you enjoy, calm you down or focus your mind and body.
 For example, try arts and crafts, exercise, listen to music, read, journal, watch TV or movies, or connect with friends.

 - Understand that people around you are probably also experiencing stress and might also be having difficulty controlling their emotions.
 Try to resolve conflict.

 - Be kind to yourself and others.
 We’ll work through this together.

-- Seek help from a mental health professional if you continue to feel overwhelmed, out of control or unable to calm down after a few weeks.
+- Seek help from a if you continue to feel overwhelmed, out of control or unable to calm down after a few weeks.

 If you would like to speak to a professional about any symptoms, please feel free to contact Life Path Health today to find out how we can help you.
 Call or Whatsapp our 24/7 Helpline on 072 7900 506